 My books & Publications

-Erik has written several academic publications and three books.
-Kontroll, that explains the elements of effective communication, Värdet av Konst, which describes the value of art for individuals, organizations and communities and the doctoral dissertation Understanding Advertising Creativity.
+Erik has written several academic publications and four books.
+Bang For The Buck, that presents Erik’s model the Influence Matrix which explains and measures the effectiveness of marketing communications, Kontroll, that explains the elements of effective communication, Värdet av Konst, which describes the value of art for individuals, organizations and communities and the doctoral dissertation Understanding Advertising Creativity.

 Kontroll – Effektiv kommunikation och kampen om våra tankar